 Real-time payments are all about instant settlement 24*7, and that payment is now kind of mimicking what you see everywhere else, right?
 We’re a global economy that moves at a very fast pace.
 And so we see a lot of change.
 You’ve seen a lot of new payment types as well; in the traditional space, you’ve always had your wires, your ACH, and our real-time payments.
 Now you see, while it’s not a pay type, it just gives you the ability to do things within a closed-loop system but gives you that instant gratification gives you that speed sometimes gives you more feeling of security as well, because you trust the ecosystem you’re in to change to me is the big theme.
 We’re seeing a lot of opportunities to do things in different ways, connect to clients in different ways, pay and receive from clients in different ways.

-How digital payment can easy offline and online business in 2022?
+How digital payment can easy for offline and online businesses in 2022?

 If you think about the advantages of E-wallets, right?
 It started in the traditional sense, just as a pay type option so that consumers could pay each other maybe more easily.
 Now you flip to a country like China, which was predominantly a cash society five years ago.
 And now they’ve moved predominantly to a wallet society, where within write the ecosystem, you can make transactions, make payments with a QR code, you can show up at the store, and buy things right off your device.
 We’re starting to see the propagation of new technology, allowing transaction interaction from big to small to happen in different ways.
 And that’s now opening up the opportunity for all marketplaces and ecosystems to think about that client experience.
 And you were having the payment be part of that client experience or, in reality, not be part of that client experience.
 Because it’s seamless, and it’s outside.
 Right, and that’s what the wallet compared to the user.
 Is it completely transparent to the user?
 They don’t even realize the transaction has happened most of the time.
 And therefore, right, it feels like a very good experience from a client’s perspective.